-I said in a video a while back that I thought my word would be more like a phrase.
-Something like “be intentional” or “be present.”
+I thought this year I would claim the phrase, “be present", because life is so busy and I felt like I was rushing from one activity to the next.
 But as the year wore down The Lord was pressing something much stronger on my heart.
-One single word, “WORDS.”
+“WORDS.”
 So as I've been praying about it and trying to digest the meaning of it, God has shown me a couple of areas that I need to be intentional with my “WORDS.”

 1.)
 Build Up-